 The options!
 The various opinions!
 The dos and don’ts!
 All of these can feel overwhelming in creating an eating disorder treatment schedule.
 However, there are things one can do to take power and ownership of planning a treatment schedule.

 What causes an eating disorder?
 There are a variety of possible causes for an eating disorder including poor body image, body dysmorphic disorder, peer pressure, stress and other factors.
 Eating disorders are more common in women and teens but they do affect men as well.
 Learn more about the medical, social, mental and emotional causes of eating disorders and how disorders are diagnosed.

-How Do Eating Disorders Begin?
 There are two main questions people usually ask about the early stages of eating disorders: how they begin and what causes them.
 These two questions are actually quite intertwined, since what motivates a person to begin developing an eating disorder can influence what the first red flags will be.

 There are approximately 1 million men with eating disorders in the United States according to the National Eating Disorders Association.
 They also believe that millions more have a form of some kind of eating disorder.